FerreroJeremy/Plagiarized-Corpus-Generator/README.md

 # Plagiarized-Corpus-Generator
-This is a builder of a set of documents for the evaluation of plagiarism detection tools.
+This is a generator of documents for the evaluation of plagiarism detection tools.

+A document is represented by a sequence of fragments that can be plagiarized or originals.
+The generator takes as input a set of files where it will extract the plagiarized fragments, another set of files where it will extract the original fragments, and a list of parameters influencing the generation of the output documents.
+The specified plagiarized files are not necessarily really plagiarized files; it is just a set of files that the generator uses to build the plagiarized fragments and thus it is the content which must be retrieving by a plagiarism detection.

 <i>The comments are in French but the names of attributes and methods are in English and quite self-explanatory.</i>

-## How does it work ?

-A document is represented by a sequence of fragments that can be plagiarized or originals.
-The builder takes as input a set of files where it will extract the plagiarized fragments, another set of files where it will extract the original fragments, and a list of parameters influencing the generation of the output documents.
-The specified plagiarized files are not necessarily really plagiarized files; it is just a set of files that the builder uses to build the plagiarized fragments and thus it is the content which must be retrieving by a plagiarism detection.

-In a first time, knowing the number of documents to generate and the law of distribution of the lengths of these documents, a number of words is assigned to each document to generate.
-In a second time, knowing the law of distribution of plagiarism percentages, the number of plagiarized words are calculated and assigned in each document to generate.

-Two choices are possible for the third part (the generation of the fragments).
-It is possible to generate the output documents by specifying the number of the fragments or the length of the fragments.
-* Build by number of fragments:
-Knowing the distribution probability of the number of fragments by document, a number of fragments is assigned to each document to generate (their lengths are set randomly between min and max).
-Then, the fragments will be labeled plagiarized or original according to their lengths to match the desired number of words plagiarized.
-* Build by size of the fragments:
-Knowing the distribution percentage of sizes (small, medium or large) of the fragments by document, a number of words for each types of plagiarized fragments according to their size is calculated.
-Then, a number of fragments of each type of size is randomly generated, such that their sum is the calculated value of the previous step.

-For each fragment, a contiguous sequence of sentences as close as the number of words intended for the related extraction (i.e. fragment) is extracted from an adequate resource (depending on it should be plagiarized or original).

-### Input
+## Input

 The input files must be in plain text.
 It is necessary to specify a path of a directory containing the original files (files not being present on the web in the case of the evaluation of Web plagiarism detection).
 The specification of the plagiarized files can be done either in the same way as the original files, by specifying a folder containing plain text files either by specifying a list of urls (in this way, it is sure that the plagiarized fragments will be available on the Web).

-### Settings
+## Settings

 * The number of desired output documents.
 * The maximum recommended number of times that one file can be used as input resource.
-The number is just an advised number of times i.e. the builder will always consider as far as possible the limit but if it is forced to transgress this number in order to generate the specified number of documents, it will do it, while minimizing the number of extractions by files.
+The number is just an advised number of times i.e. the generator will always consider as far as possible the limit but if it is forced to transgress this number in order to generate the specified number of documents, it will do it, while minimizing the number of extractions by files.
 * The length (in number of words) of the output documents.
 A minimum, maximum and average value is required.
 The lengths of the generated documents will vary between the minimum and the maximum value toward the average value.
 * The percentage of plagiarism in the output documents.
 This is the same as the length mentioned above, a minimum, a maximum and an average value is required.
 * The distribution of the lengths of the plagiarized fragments of the output documents.
-The lengths of the non plagiarized fragments are left to the discretion of the builder:
+The lengths of the non plagiarized fragments are left to the discretion of the generator:
   * The percentage of small plagiarized fragments (between min and max words, these extremes can also be specified);
   * The percentage of medium plagiarized fragments (between min and max words, these extremes can also be specified);
   * The percentage of long plagiarized fragments (between min and max words, these extremes can also be specified).